impressto/arcana/README.md

 ## 📄 License

-This project is private and proprietary.
+This project is completely open source and free

-## 🙋‍♂️ Support

-For support, please contact the development team or create an issue in the repository.

----

-Built with ❤️ using React, TypeScript, and Vite.